coezbek/rodo/README.md

     $ rodo

-Starting rodo without arguments will use '~/plan.md'
+Starting rodo without arguments will use '~/plan.md' as the markdown file.

 Note: Rodo requires Ruby 2.7 and higher due to using the pattern matching `case` statement.

+Note: When running with `rbenv` you need to `rbenv rehash` after you installed the gem for the command line wrapper to become visible on the path.

 ## Usage